How Long Does A Hookah Last?

 When packing blonde leaf shisha, you will always want to make sure the tobacco is just sprinkled in the bowl and not packed down tight.
 You will want it to be “fluffy” and leave plenty of room in between the leaves to allow for air to pass through and allow the shisha to be completely cooked.

 With “dark leaf” tobacco, there are several key differences.
-Most obvious at first is going to be the actual color of the shisha.
+The most obvious at first is going to be the actual color of the shisha.
 Instead of the lighter, “blonde” color of blonde leaf shisha, dark leaf shisha will be much much darker.
 A VERY dark brown or even black color tobacco will be found in dark leaf shisha.

 Dark leaf blends are also typically cut MUCH finer than the blonde leaf stuff.
 Rather than those larger, thicker cuts of tobacco, dark leaf goes with the thinner, finer cut.
 Along with the specific leaf used, the finer cut of the tobacco causes it to be much more sensitive to heat and typically requires a different packing method than blonde leaf.